brok3nwir3/WebLearning/Assignments/wk27/wk27_instructions.md

 ## AWS

 ### Create an Aurora Database
-- *Note: Aurora is Amazon's proprietary database.*
+- *Note: Aurora is Amazon's proprietary relational database service that is designed to offer high performance, scalability, and availability.*
 - Navigate to "Aurora and RDS", using the search bar.
 - Click the "Create database" button.
 - For *Engine*, select "Aurora (MySQL-compatible)".